 Step 1: If your dog already knows how to target your hand with their nose, you can use that cue.
 Otherwise, you can use a treat to get your dog’s attention and lure them behind you.

 Step 3: After several repetitions, start to introduce a verbal cue like “behind” as you coax your dog behind you.
-Some owners like to then cue their dog to sit once they are positioned behind them but that is up to you.
+Some owners like to then cue their dog to sit once they’re positioned behind them, but that’s up to you.

 Scatter Treats

-Step 1: For this cue, you’ll encourage your dog to come off to the side, and then toss a small handful of treats.
+Step 1: For this cue, you’ll encourage your dog to come off to the side.
+Then, toss a small handful of treats.

 Step 2: In an excited, upbeat voice introduce the verbal cue of your choice like “search,” “jackpot,” or “party.”

-Step 3: After a couple of repetitions, you can start to use your verbal cue as you are getting ready to toss the treats to redirect your dog.
+Step 3: After a couple of repetitions, you can use your verbal cue as you’re getting ready to toss the treats to redirect your dog.
 Now, instead of fixating on the passing dog, your dog will be busy foraging for the treats you have scattered.

-Note that this is not a cue you want to utilize if you are being approached by an off-leash dog as the other dog may go for the scattered food, which could increase the likelihood of conflict between the two.
+Note that this isn’t a cue you want to utilize if an off-leash dog is approaching you.
+The other dog may go for the scattered food, which could increase the likelihood of conflict.

 Get Up

 Another cue to teach your dog to avoid interactions with any approaching dog is to get to higher ground.
-While it’s not always possible, this cue can be useful for small dogs but can work for dogs of any size.
-For this activity, you’re going to lure your dog to get up onto an object near you like a large rock, a park bench, a fallen log, or a retaining wall.
+While it’s not always possible, this cue can be especially useful for small dogs.
+For this activity, you’re going to lure your dog to get up onto an object near you like a large rock, a park bench, or a retaining wall.
 This allows you to work with the environment to provide your dog with space to get away.

-Step 3: After a few repetitions you can begin to introduce a verbal cue of your choice to ask your dog to get onto an object.
+Step 2: After a few repetitions, you can introduce a verbal cue to ask your dog to get onto an object.
 This is a skill that is naturally rewarding and most dogs pick up on it very quickly.

-Adding distance from an approaching dog by getting your dog off the ground can especially help smaller dogs feel less stressed by an unfamiliar dog passing by.
+Adding distance by getting your dog off the ground can help smaller dogs feel less stressed by an unfamiliar dog passing by.
 This trick is also a great way to discourage your dog from staring or becoming fixated on the approaching dog.
-This activity can also work well to signal to other dog owners that you don’t want your dog to engage with theirs.
+It can also help signal to other dog owners that you don’t want your dog to engage with theirs.

 Practice, Practice, Practice

 The key to mastering these skills in a tricky situation where any dog is approaching is to build a strong reinforcement history for this behavior.
-You want to have practiced these skills so many times that when you need to use them, your dog will be focused on engaging with you, not on the approaching dog.
+You want to practice these skills so many times that when you need to use them, your dog will focus on engaging with you, not on the approaching dog.

-Start by teaching all these behaviors in a quiet and low distraction environment like inside your home, and then slowly build up to working on them in the hallway of your apartment building or on the street in front of your house.
-Next, practice the skills in a busier area like a park where you can see other dogs, but you still have distance from them.
+Start by teaching all these behaviors in a quiet and low distraction environment like inside your home.
+Then, you can slowly build up to working on the behaviors in an area like on the street in front of your house.
+Next, practice the skills in a busier area, such as a park.
+You’ll want to pick a location where you can see other dogs, but will still have distance from them.
 Slowly build up your dog’s confidence to perform the behavior with higher distractions so the next time a dog approaches while you’re out walking you and your dog will be ready.